 There were numerous restaurants, bars, swimming pools one with flumes, tennis courts and a lovely path that went on for about 8km along the coast to Rovinj.
 It was so lovely lined with fragrant pine trees and every turn there was another beautiful bay in front of us that we felt almost drunk with excitement at what we had discovered.
 We walked about 4km that afternoon then decided to come back the following day on our bikes.

-It was only the second time out on our bikes this trip (I prefer walking really and am not very confident on a bike), so I think we were a bit ambitious to ride the 8km into Rovinj.
-It was so lovely with surprises around each corner that I didn’t want to turn back.
-We did say that if we get into town and I didn’t feel I could ride back we could get a taxi.
-We have fold up bikes so it shouldn’t be a problem getting them in the boot.
-We stopped off at a beach see the picture of me splayed out on the grass I was exhausted.
-We then continued cycling towards the town as at this point we could see it just across the bay.
+It was only the second time out on our bikes this trip (I prefer walking, really and am not very confident on a bike), so I think we were a bit ambitious to ride the 8km into Rovinj.
+It was so lovely, with surprises around each corner, that I didn’t want to turn back.
+We did say that if we got into town and I didn’t feel I could ride back, we could get a taxi.
+We have fold-up bikes, so getting them in the boot shouldn’t be a problem.
+We stopped off at a beach to see the picture of me splayed out on the grass.
+I was exhausted.
+We then continued cycling towards the town as, at this point, we could see it just across the bay.

 Rovinj – A very special town

-The town of Rovinj is very beautiful & quaint with winding cobbled streets leading through little alleyways which are full of tiny shops, and art shops.
+The town of Rovinj is very beautiful & quaint, with winding cobbled streets leading through little alleyways that are full of tiny shops and art shops.
 The shops don’t sell the usual tacky souvenirs but really nice jewellery, clothing and lots of handmade items.
 Some of the shops almost seem as if the Croatian people had opened their homes up to sell their wares.

 The town felt very magical with plenty of history and architecture, colourful old buildings and the most wonderful breathtaking views.
 There are lots of bars and cafes around the harbour which is full of boats.
 The daily market sells fruit & veg, olive oil, truffle oils, lavender bags and much more.